A study of the Genesis Flood account and related questions. From the March 2010 Creation Answers Newsletter

 The Ark needed to be able to stay afloat and be the home of Noah and his family, and the animals, for a little over one year.
 The Ark also needed to be able to withstand the stresses placed on it by the waves of the Flood.
 Today, even with modern engineering and shipbuilding techniques it would be very challenging to build a boat out of wood as large as the Ark.
 Noah’s Ark did not need to move fast, it only had to keep afloat.
 So, the Ark did not need to be constructed in a streamlined shape, like large vessels of modern times.
 This is important because it is much easier to build in the trusses and necessary structural bracing if it is built in a box-like shape than if it were a streamlined shape.

 From Genesis, we cannot tell exactly what type of wood was used in its construction.
+Genesis 6:14 mentions the wood to be used for constructing the Ark, called "Gopher wood" in the King James Bible.
+But we do not know what this refers to.
 There are varieties of wood that are especially dense and strong that may have been used.
 It is also possible that “Gopher wood” is an extinct variety of tree we no longer have.
 There is also some fossil evidence that there were once extremely large trees, larger than any in the world today.
 Some sort of lamination process could have been used to increase the strength of the planking.
 It is not impossible Noah may have found trees as tall as the Ark was long, to build from.
 Constructing the Ark would have required some very ingenious engineering skill, but it would not be outside of the realm of possibility for Noah.
 It is also logical to suppose that there was a high degree of skill in the preflood world with metalworking and carpentry, since the beginnings of these skills are hinted at in Genesis chapter 4, many years before the time of Noah.
+Genesis 4 indicates that people were skilled in alloying metals well before the time of Noah.
 Special means of joining planking and trusses together would had to have been devised to make the Ark strong enough to bear up under the forces put on it by the catastrophe.
 But, I suspect it could be shown that all this is possible with engineering and construction techniques known and used throughout history.

 Another point that is important is regarding the Biblical “kinds”.
 There was no need for Noah to save 150 varieties of dogs, for instance, on the Ark.
 All the varieties of dogs on the Earth today could have descended from only 1, 2, or maybe 3 pairs of dogs.
 Dogs, as well as most other living things today, have become more specialized genetically with time.
 So, at the time of Noah the dogs that were on the Ark had built into their chromosomes all the information necessary to give rise to all the varieties of dogs, wolves, coyotes, foxes, etc., that we see today.
 This would very drastically reduce the number of animals that would have to be saved on Noah’s Ark.